coccon/proffastpylot/paper.md

 # Functionality and Design

-In the following, the main functionality and structuring of the program are explained.
+In this section the main functionality and structuring of the program are explained.

 ## Main functionality
 The program is an interface for PROFFAST.